No, you tell them I'll talk to them when I'm good and ready.

 Thank you very much.

-Uh my question or comment is somewhat off the topics you've been addressing today.
+My question or comment is somewhat off the topics you've been addressing today.

-Well, that's what open line Friday is.
+No, that's what Open Line Friday is.

-There's no topics.
+There's no topics on it.

-Um, I don't know if you have heard the problem that we've been having with the bees.
+I don't know if you have heard the problem that we've been having with the bees.

-And it's not only our country, it's other countries also.
+And it's not only our country, it's other countries also, the bees that are disappearing.

-Uh And there's a st there's a there's a line in the story about this mysterious bee disappearance that is attributed to Einstein says if uh if the bees went away that uh humanity would expire in four to five years that we couldn't survive without them.
+It says if the bees went away, that humanity would expire in four to five years, and we couldn't survive without them.

 And Einstein never said it.

-Uh one of these things that uh one of these popular myths that's circulated.
+One of these things that one of these popular myths that's circulating, it might be true, but Einstein didn't say it.

-Um I'm I've I'm seeing more and more stories, uh, not more and more.
+I'm seeing more and more stories.

-One of them was of a beekeeper, I think in North Carolina, whose bees are swarming everywhere.
+One of them was of a beekeeper, I think, in North Carolina, whose bees are swarming everywhere.

-He's oh, he hadn't lost any bees, they're all over the place, and he is quoted in this story, I think, as saying that it's as much ado about nothing.
+And he is quoted in this story, I think, as saying that it's as much ado about nothing.

-I understand a drive-by media, and I got sucked in.
+I understand a drive-by media.

-I was believed I know how hard it is to resist this stuff.
+I know how hard it is to resist this stuff.

 It was just more doom and gloom.

-Oh, I didn't know that.
+Whoa, I didn't know that.

-I didn't know that bees were, you know, I mean, they're important and so forth, as are all uh great living organisms on this wonderful planet.
+I didn't know that bees were, you know, I mean, they're important and so forth, as are all great living organisms on this wonderful planet.

-But I was totally taken in by it, because I I didn't stop to think.
+But I was totally taken in by it because I didn't stop to think, and it's got to be from the global warming crowd.

-There was no allusion to that in this story, see.
+There was no allusion to that in this story, see?

-I said, Yeah, of course it is.
+I said, yeah, of course it is.

-I know, I know that 90% of global warming news is a hoax.
+I know that 90% of global warming news is a hoax.

-So even I, uh the great El Rushball was taken in.
+The great El Rushball was taken in.

-I apologize to that, too.
+I apologize for that, too.

 I'm glad you called.